Nothing but Trouble (1991 film): Critical reception

-On Rotten Tomatoes, the film has an approval rating of 12% based on reviews from 25 critics.
+On Rotten Tomatoes, the film has an approval rating of 15% based on reviews from 26 critics.
 The site's consensus states: "There's nothing good in Nothing But Trouble, a grotesque comedy that is more likely to make audiences ill than make them laugh".
-Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.
+On Metacritic, the film has a score of 13 out of 100 based on 16 reviews, indicating "overwhelming dislike".
+Audiences polled by CinemaScore gave an average grade of "D+" on an A+ to F scale.
 Nathan Rabin, in his My Year of Flops segment for The A.V.
-Club, wrote: "Aykroyd here has lovingly, meticulously created a hideous, grotesque nightmare world nobody in their right mind would want to visit the first time around, let alone return to."
+Club in 2007, wrote: "Aykroyd here has lovingly, meticulously created a hideous, grotesque nightmare world nobody in their right mind would want to visit the first time around, let alone return to."
+Thirteen years later however, Rabin stated that he came to appreciate the film, one that he felt worked best once he rejected seeing it as a comedy and instead saw it as "a nightmare-inducing, viscerally unsettling horror movie and meditation of the malevolent cult of Chevy Chase, formerly funny actor, sketch performer and famously terrible human being."

 IGN named Nothing but Trouble as Dan Aykroyd's worst film.
 The film has also received praise, with Complex listing Nothing but Trouble as one of "25 Underrated 90s Comedies"; staff writer Matt Barone called it "a strangely magnetic cluster-fuck of a high-concept comedy".
 IFC listed Nothing but Trouble as one of "10 '90s Comedies That Really Need Sequels".

+Accolades

+In 1992, at the 12th Golden Raspberry Awards, Aykroyd received the Razzie Award for Worst Supporting Actor.
+It also took home Worst Picture at the 1991 Stinkers Bad Movie Awards.

+Response from cast and crew

+Chevy Chase disparaged the film, saying he only accepted the role of Thorne because of his friendship with Aykroyd.

+Bertila Damas said she enjoyed working with Demi Moore and Taylor Negron, but did not get along with Chase, who has a reputation for being difficult to work with.

+Dan Aykroyd defended the movie in a 2024 interview, calling it "a fun, very serviceable comedy" that was doomed by opening against The Silence of the Lambs and Sleeping with the Enemy.